Blog

 builder.Services.AddSingleton<IHashids>(_ => new Hashids(salt: "thisismyexamplesalt", minHashLength: 5));

-Finaly we add a method that takes hashid is identifier and returns the detail of the order.
+Finally we add a method that takes a hashid as identifier and returns the details of the order.

-The Hashids method that convert an encoded string into a sequential integer is called Decode and returns an array because you can pass one or several encoded srings as argument, so you will have to handle this array thing.
+The Hashids method that converts an encoded string into a sequential integer is called Decode and returns an array, because you can pass one or several encoded strings as arguments, so you will have to handle this array thing.

 [HttpGet("hashid/{id}")]